 airlines are short of cash they offer discounted fares, usually

-On-line Booking sites are useful for researching hotel prices but
+On-line Booking sites are useful for researching hotel prices and seeing reviews from people who have actually stayed in the hotel, but

-they give you zero support.
+they give you little support.
 A reliable Greek travel agency can give

 you competitive prices while helping you plan your trip to make